learning-zone/javascript-basics/README.md

   document.getElementById("message").innerHTML = event.data;
 };
 ```
-3. Terminate a Web Worker:
-Web workers will continue to listen for messages (even after the external script is finished) until it is terminated.
+**Terminate a Web Worker**: Web workers will continue to listen for messages (even after the external script is finished) until it is terminated.
 You can use terminate() method to terminate listening the messages.
 ```javascript
 w.terminate();
 ```
-4. Reuse the Web Worker: If you set the worker variable to undefined you can reuse the code
+**Reuse the Web Worker**: If you set the worker variable to undefined you can reuse the code
 ```javascript
 w = undefined;
 ```